NikKowPHP/social-brain/chapters/chapter-5.md

 For every profile, the goal is the same: to use these tools with intention to create a state of safety for the other person.

 **1. Point the Tripod of Attention.** Think of your attention as a tripod with three legs: your eyes, your head, and your torso.
 Intentionally and gently aim the tripod at the person you are with.
 If you are in a tense conversation, leaning in slightly sends an even stronger signal of engagement.
+This also includes subtle mirroring of posture—not mimicry, but a gentle alignment that signals "I'm with you."

 **2. Master the "Intelligent Pause."** After they finish a thought, wait a full one or two seconds before you respond.
 This proves you were absorbing, not just waiting for your turn to speak.